dabowheel/aqua/README.md

-# Aqua - A lightweight C Library
+# Aqua (libaqua) - A lightweight C Library
-Aims to be a lightweight C base library when combined with libc.
+Aqua aims to be a lightweight general C library.

+* Has safe and fast string functions
+* application/x-www-form-urlencoded parsing
+* SQL query parameterization
 * Cross-platform: so far it works on Linux and Windows
-* Has safe and fast string functions

 ## Setup
 ### Unix